wengflow/wengflow.github.io/_pages/about.md

 My areas of interest include **scene representation, reconstruction, localization & understanding**, as well as **3D computer vision** in general.

+I am open to collaborating with people who share the same passion :fire:.
+In particular for NUS master's / undergraduate students, do drop me an email if you are interested to work with me and my supervisor for your dissertation / UROP.

 {% comment %}
 My recent works are on?
 {% endcomment %}